vikashmishra/Incident-Management-App/README.md

 Use below GET endpoint to get list of added incidents http://projectroot/api/get (example - https://incidentmanagement/api/get)

 Test cases for the API has been written inside "tests/Unit/IncidentTest.php".
-Use "phpunit" command to execute test cases or if you want to execute any spefic test case class then use "phpunit Tests\Unit\UnitTestClass.php" command from command prompt.
+Use "phpunit" command to execute test cases or if you want to execute spefic test case class then use "phpunit Tests\Unit\UnitTestClass.php" command from command prompt.